mcd-3/arctic-jumper-js/README.md

 Jump over obstacles in this arctic jumper!

 ## Building
+When building for any platform, make sure you go to `main.js` and change `process.env.NODE_ENV = "debug"` to `process.env.NODE_ENV = "production"` if you wish to build a non-debug release.

 ### macOS
 - From the terminal, cd into your arctic-jumper directory